-These are the BEST Zucchini brownies ever!
-They’re ooey, gooey, and SUPER fudgy.
+Zucchini brownies are a healthier recipe for brownies, and these are the BEST zucchini brownies ever!
+They’re ooey, gooey, and SUPER fudgy brownies.
 And NO one will know they have zucchini inside!

 Yes, it is another zucchini recipe.
 I know, you’re probably yelling at the computer chanting “No more zucchini…NO MORE ZUCCHINI…”